Out-of-focus holography at the Effelsberg telescope: Discussion

-The lack of stronger corrections in Figure \ref{fig:new_lookup} compared to Figure \ref{fig:fem_lookup} is likely due to a combination of several factors.
-The small and compact distribution of actuators over the active surface of the sub-reflector limits the possible corrections to the larger main dish surface.
+The lack of stronger corrections in \cref{fig:new_lookup} compared to \cref{fig:fem_lookup} at high elevations (\cref{fig:rms_elevation}) is likely due to a combination of several factors.
+Limiting signal-to-noise ratio (lower flux density) for some of the observations, particularly at low elevations (\cref{sec:random-surface-error_efficiency}).
+The present correlation between some illumination and Zernike circle polynomial coefficients (not fully orthonormal solution).
 Since an astronomical receiver is used, the tapering of the edges (to avoid spill over) does not allow to well constrain the values at the phase-error edges.
-In addition, the OOF holography observations were scattered over many months/years and therefore have been made at different conditions in terms of thermal gradients, wind loads, and sometimes a small number of actuators was broken.
-Besides this the OOF holography observations with the Effelsberg active surface may not be compatible in order to tackle small deformations on the surface (spread over $\ll\SI{10}{\m}$), as well as the fact that corrections of the OOF measurements to the FEM look-up table are rather small, indicating that the current FEM system works well.
+In addition, the OOF holography observations were scattered over many months/years and therefore have been made at different conditions in terms of thermal gradients, wind loads, and sometimes a small number of actuators were broken.
+An important constraint is that the improvements applied to the active surface of the sub-reflector have a limited resolution and correspond to rather large scale deformations of the main dish (spread over \qty{\sim10}{\m}).
+Nevertheless, our results show that the current FEM model is already a very good representation of the main dish's properties.